Ungate-Ai/infini-route-attestators-public-mainnet/README.md

 # Ungate AVS Operator Project

-## ▶️ Run the demo
+## ▶️ Run an Attestor Node
-We provide a sample docker-compose configuration which sets up the Attestor Nodes
+We provide a  docker-compose configuration which sets up the Attestor Node

 To set up the environment, create a `.env` file with the usual Ungate configurations (see the `.env.example`), then run: